ONE WAY BOAT

-A Journey along Danube
+a Journey along Danube

-Kritzendorf - Iron Gate
+Kritzendorf (Austria) - Iron Gates (Romania)

 This year we tackled the issue of the pollution of natural water resources.
 In particular, we put our focus on the inland waters of the Danube.
 Society perceives the Danube as an organically grown waterway and takes it for granted.
 The river has been significantly influenced by humans and shaped as a cultural landscape.
 As a livestock of the industrialization of Europe, the effects of decades of impact on the river are not only evident in the flora and fauna, but also in the water quality and the interaction between humans and nature.